shahbazbaig38/IDP_2022_Project/README.md

 3. run  `pipenv install` to create new environment based on Pipfile

-Also you need download tiff image and locate in `data` folder under this project.
+Also you need download tiff image and locate in `database` folder under this project.

 # run app (everytime)